Brief definitions of some of the specialized or uncommon expressions and words found in this calendar.

 |Non-credit course||A course which cannot be used to fulfill any requirements of a certificate, diploma or degree, taken for interest purposes only.
 A grade may or may not be assigned.|

 |Offer of Admission||The official letter of acceptance into a Toronto Met program, confirming details such as the program, start term, entry level (first term or advanced standing), Basis of Admission, and other conditions.|

-An independent and impartial advocate appointed to investigate and resolve complaints from community members against the university; the word is derived from a Swedish term meaning "citizen’s representative".
+An independent, confidential and impartial dispute resolution specialist who investigates and resolves complaints from community members against the university; the word is derived from a Swedish term meaning "citizen’s representative".